Holidays in the Dolomites

 The Puez Odle Natural Park in Selva

-Hike in the shadow of Mount Sassolungo, walk along flower-filled meadows or simply sit and enjoy local food and 360 degree views in a mountain hut.
+Hike in the shadow of Mount Sassolungo, walk along flower-filled meadows or simply sit and enjoy local food and in a mountain hut on a summer holiday in Selva.

-Great for: all walking abilities; family holidays; nature; activities; food & drink
+Best for: All walking abilities; nature; sightseeing; food & drink

 Canazei is the jewel of Val di Fassa and a summer paradise for walking and outdoor activity lovers.
 Home to the highest plateau in Europe this is a fantastic place for immersing yourself in the dominating Dolomite landscape and the ideal place for families in search for their next outdoor adventure holiday.

-Great for: all walking abilities; families; nature; activities
+Best for: all walking abilities; nature; activities; families

-Ortisei's a beautiful village in the Italian Dolomites.
-It's the perfect base for walking, cycling and those who love to explore.
+Ortisei's a beautiful mountain village nestled in the Italian Dolomites.
+It's the perfect base for walking, cycling, tasting fantastic local food and exploring mountain landscapes in the summer.

 • from£749pp